biolink/biolink-model/docs/PhenotypicFeature.md

 ## Parents

  *  is_a: [DiseaseOrPhenotypicFeature](DiseaseOrPhenotypicFeature.md) - Either one of a disease or an individual phenotypic feature.
-Some knowledge resources such as Monarch treat these as distinct, others such as MESH conflate.
+Some knowledge resources such as Monarch treat these as distinct, others such as MESH conflate. distinct, others such as MESH conflate.
+Please see definitions of phenotypic feature and disease in this model for their independent descriptions.
+This class is helpful to enforce domains and ranges   that may involve either a disease or a phenotypic feature.

 ## Children